Harry Potter Filming Locations in Lacock

 This pretty little dwelling has two tall hedges at the front and a low garden gate.

-Where does Lily and James Potter’s house appear in the films?
+Where does Lily and James Potter’s house appear in the Harry Potter films?

-The house appears as Hagrid recounts the events that led to Harry becoming orphaned.Ā
+The house (this version) appears as Hagrid recounts the events that led to Harry becoming orphaned.

-The House Where Horace Slughorn is Hiding in Lacock Village
+Where is The House That Horace Slughorn is Hiding in?

-Horace Slughorn explains to Harry and Dumbledore as he is introduced to the first time in the Half-Blood Prince.Ā
+Horace Slughorn explains to Harry and Dumbledore as he is introduced to the first time in the Half-Blood Prince.

 It is revealed that Slughorn has been hiding out from Death Eaters (Voldemort disciples) in the village of Budleigh Babberton, while they try to recruit him.

-The house where Horace Slughorn is hiding is in fact one of the Lacock Village Harry Potter filming locations.
+The house where Horace Slughorn is hiding is in fact one of the Harry Potter filming locations in Lacock Village.

-At 4-6 Chapel Hill in Lacock Village, we find the house that was used in the film.
+At 4-6 Chapel Hill in Lacock Village, we find the house that was used as Slughorn’s hideout in the Half-Blood Prince.

-It is important to note that this is a private property, so if you are planning to visit, please be respectful.
+It is important to note that the Slughorn House is a private property, so if you are planning to visit, please be respectful.

-Like when Horace Slughorn was hiding there, the house in Lacock currently looks unoccupied (perhaps the tenants had enough people taking pictures).Ā
+Like when Horace Slughorn was hiding there, the house in Lacock looked unoccupied when we visited.
+Perhaps the tenants had enough people like us taking pictures.

 The garden gate has a hole in it and the place is looking a bit sorry for itself.